 ARTICLE VI - WORK GROUPS AND TASKFORCES

 SECTION C. REMOVAL.
-The RFTPC Board or the Executive Committee may dissolve a work group or taskforce, or remove a work group or taskforce member or chair whenever, in its judgment, doing so will serve the best interests of the RFTPC and/or the Academy.
-The decision of the RFTPC Board or Executive Committee to dissolve a work group or taskforce, or remove a work group or taskforce member or chair shall be final and not subject to appeal.
+The RPC Board or the Executive Committee may dissolve a work group or taskforce, or remove a work group or taskforce member or chair whenever, in its judgment, doing so will serve the best interests of the RPC and/or the Academy.
+The decision of the RFC Board or Executive Committee to dissolve a work group or taskforce, or remove a work group or taskforce member or chair shall be final and not subject to appeal.

 SECTION E. TERM AND TERM LIMITS.
 An individual’s service as a work group or taskforce chair can vary depending on the directive given to the work group or taskforce.
 It is recommended, but not required, that in order to broaden perspectives, expand mission outreach opportunities, and foster leadership development, a new chair be appointed annually for each work group or taskforce.